telerik/kendo-ui-core/docs/framework/globalization/dateformatting.md

 # Date Formatting

-The purpose of date formatting is to convert the `Date` object to a human readable string by using the culture's specific settings.
+The purpose of date formatting is to convert the `Date` object to a human readable string by using the culture-specific settings.

 The [`kendo.format`](/api/javascript/kendo#format) and [`kendo.toString`](/api/javascript/kendo#tostring) methods support standard and custom date formats.

 ## Types of Date Formats